xanndevs/video_streaming_web_app/README.md

 - **Ekim ÖNCEL:** Complete site design.
 Selecting the technologies to be used.

 ## Installation
+**ON WINDOWS** Before starting the installation, first go to this [link](https://visualstudio.microsoft.com/tr/visual-cpp-build-tools/) and install cpp build tools

-Enter those lines to your terminal and you should be good to go.
+and then enter those lines to your terminal and you should be good to go.

 ```bash
 git clone https://github.com/xanndevs/web_programming_project.git